DAndyPhm0609/Everest/README.md

 Sign in, sign up and sign out function.

 Fetch data from Firestore documents and display user information

+                    Mai Chieu Thuy
+Create adapter for homepage's horizontal recycler view.
+In charge of creating the layout of the homepage.
+Create the book detail views.

 Functionality: Our app is a mobile online bookstore for android devices.
 First timer user can sign up an account to access our store.
 An account will require the user to insert their name, email, password, phone number, and address.